 - The British Association of Art Therapists

-This is the professional organisation for art therapists in the UK.
-It has its own code of ethics for members.
+The professional organisation for art therapists in the UK, with its own Code of Ethics of Professional Practice.

 - The Health and Care Professions Council (HCPC)